wassname/open_pref_eval/README.md

 **Q: Can I add custom datasets?**
 A: Yes!
 Any dataset with `prompt`, `chosen`, `rejected` columns works.
 See `examples/` for dataset creation.

+**Q: Why did you score probabilities this way?**
+There are bunch of ways to score the probabilities models assign to chosen and rejected tokens.
+I've extensively tried many of them (DPO, IPO, mean, entropy, calibrated, etc) but very few beat IPO which is mean(probs) and which can also be thought of as perplixity.

 ## 📚 Documentation

 | Section | Description |